mudit023/templates/Amazing Animated Login Form/README.md

 <p align="center">
        <img src="./Logo.png" alt="Logo" />

        # Amazing Animated Login Form

 </p>
-This is a Animated Login Form That will be used in Websites As A Page.
+This is an Animated Login Form that will be used in websites as a page.

 ## Table of contents